 - Implementation Plan

-- Managing Reported Issues
+- Managing Reported Safety Issues

 1 – When Accidents Happen

 Accidents will always happen.
 Sometimes they will happen very publicly.
-Public attention from accidents can bring a storm of negative attention on an organization.
+Public attention from accidents can bring a storm of negative attention to an organization.
 The wrath of the public generally boils down to one consideration.

 Fault.
 Heads will always roll.

-Public backlash can be severe if it deems that the accident was preventable – i.e. the organization's fault – vs a mistake that the organization could not have prevented – i.e. silly human error.
+Public backlash can be severe if it deems that the accident was preventable – i.e., the organization's fault – vs. a mistake that the organization could not have prevented – i.e., silly human error.

-When accidents do happen, documentation will be one of the primary barriers between the organization and everyone else: the public, FAA, etc. The ability to show hard evidence that the organization instituted policies/procedures/training that were related to the cause(s) of the accident can make all the difference between wrath and sympathy, between an organization scrambling to divert the finer pointed at them and being able to calmly point out that the accident was totally beyond their control.
+When accidents do happen, documentation will be one of the primary barriers between the organization and everyone else: the public, FAA, etc. The ability to show hard evidence that the organization instituted policies/procedures/training that was related to the cause(s) of the accident can make all the difference between wrath and sympathy, between an organization scrambling to divert the finger pointed at them and being able to calmly point out that the accident was totally beyond their control.

 2 – With New Safety Managers